3springs/canaria-5gamers/README.md

 `ecg_process.q`  this file generates r-peaks from the filtered siginal per gamer.
 It then uses the r-peaks to calculate heart rate variability and heart rate per minute per gamer.

+The notebook `FFT_processing.ipynb` attempts to implement some ideas inspired from this paper. https://www.sciencedirect.com/science/article/pii/S0957417410013916

 ### Results are uploaded to google drive
 https://drive.google.com/drive/folders/1ZHy_KlhVLkbyvCtte4T8yrk0vGfRmrqX?usp=sharing